cilium/cilium/Documentation/contributing/development/contributing_guide.rst

 #.
 Once a PR is open, GitHub will automatically pick which `teams <https://github.com/orgs/cilium/teams/team/teams>`_
    should review the PR using the ``CODEOWNERS`` file.
 Each committer can see the PRs they need to review by filtering by reviews requested.
-   A good filter is provided in this `link <https://github.com/cilium/cilium/pulls?q=is%3Apr+is%3Aopen+draft%3Afalse+review-requested%3A%40me+sort%3Aupdated-asc>`_ so make sure to bookmark it.
+   A good filter is provided in this `link <https://github.com/cilium/cilium/pulls?q=is%3Apr+is%3Aopen+draft%3Afalse+assignee%3A%40me+sort%3Aupdated-asc>`_ so make sure to bookmark it.
+If a PR review is assigned to one or more committers, they are expected to review that PR.
+Once they have performed their review, they should remove themselves from the list of assignees.

 #.
 Belonging to a team does not mean that a committer should know every single
    line of code the team is maintaining.
 For this reason it is recommended